 Lists of the instrument unavailability periods for the full mission can be found here: https://earth.esa.int/eogateway/missions/cryosat/data/data-unavailability-periods.

 3.2.2 L1 & L2 Offline Data Availability

-During this reporting period there was one period of Offline data unavailability, which cannot be associated to known periods of SIRAL unavailability already provided in Table 3-1.
+During this reporting period there were no additional periods of Offline data unavailability, which cannot be associated to known periods of SIRAL unavailability already provided in 3-1.